Internal Admission Summary and Averages

 Successful applicants exhibited thoughtfulness in their responses to the essay question given, demonstrating goals in line with their actions.
 They shared information that set them apart from the rest of the applicant pool.
 Additionally, successful applicants showed intentionality and provided concrete post-high school examples, articulated strengths and interests well, and demonstrated strong communication skills without grammar and spelling errors.

-- Shared information in the essay that did not respond to the question and should have been shared in the space designated for additional information for the committee to consider
+- Essay submitted did not respond to the prompt, but rather provided information that should have been shared in the space designated for additional information for the committee to consider